chris-domantay/demooo/README.md

 # demooo

-Video files has been compressed to oblivion due to github's 25 mb file limit
+Video files have been compressed to oblivion due to github's 25 mb file limit